siraat-ai-academy/learn-danish-with-jamalu-from-zero-to-something-real/15-vocabulary-list--79-vocab-common-errors-to-avoid-list-01.md

-# ⚠️ 79 – Common Errors to Avoid
+# ⚠️ 79 – Common Errors to Avoid – List 01
 ## 🇩🇰 Learn Danish Through Story + Soul
 🤔 Gentle heads-up on pronunciation and word use that learners often trip over.